 Aglaonema plants are some of the hottest plants available today.
 They are easy to grow, take low light levels, and the colors of the leaves are amazing.
 If they have good bright light conditions, you may find that they will send out flowers.
-There is controversy among houseplant growers whether you should remove the flowers or leave them on the plant.
+There is controversy among houseplant growers about whether you should remove the flowers or leave them on the plant.

 A popular foliage plant